Loading this page.

 Storage NodeIdentifies where surplus stops being diffuse and becomes concentrated enough to control.

-Use Surplus Capture Ladder or the linked nodes below when you want to compare this page against neighboring parts of the graph.
+Use Surplus Capture Ladder or the linked entries below when you want to compare this page against neighboring work.

 Many glossary abstractions become richer when viewed inside the spatial module.